Scan Documents

 To scan a document:

-1. To access the Message Centre, in the Helix main menu, select Message Centre iconMessage Centre.
+1. From the main menu, select Message Centre iconMessage Centre > DMS.

 Helix panel menu with Message Centre > DMS selected